tlswg/tls13-spec/draft-ietf-tls-tls13.md

 bytes are random).

-When a TLS-capable server negotiates SSL 2.0 it SHOULD, after decrypting the ENCRYPTED-KEY-DATA field, check that these 8 padding bytes are 0x03.
+When a TLS-capable server negotiates SSL 2.0 it SHOULD, after decrypting the ENCRYPTED-KEY-DATA field, check that these 8 padding bytes are not all 0x03.
 If they are not, the server SHOULD generate a random value for SECRET-KEY-DATA, and continue the handshake (which will eventually fail since the keys will not match).
 Note that reporting the error situation to the client could make the server vulnerable to attacks described in {{BLEI}}.